Our Impact

 Our Progress

-• Presented 3 World Premieres, 5 UK Premieres, and 7 Scottish Premieres.
+• Presented 2 World Premieres and 8 Scottish Premieres.

 • North Light Award — a £500 juried prize honouring excellent in Scottish environmental filmmaking.